bernardosan/bernardosan/README.md

 ### About me

+- I've developed some freelance android projects on fiverr (for educational reasons)
 - I pass to much time with Kotlin LeetCode challenges
 - I kind like to play with OpenCV in Python.
 - Fun fact: I've actually gave an OpenCV course as a instructor 😄